 What possessions of mine are exempt?Basic household possessions and some of the equity in your car are considered exempt and protected under Chapter 13.
 Luxury items, high value collectibles, or vacation homes however are not be protected.
 Under bankruptcy law, most retirement accounts are fully exempt and protected from creditors.

 When you file for bankruptcy your case will be assigned to a Trustee acting under the U.S. Trustee Program and will oversee your bankruptcy proceedings.
 The only exceptions being in the states of Alabama and North Carolina where bankruptcy cases are overseen by the Bankruptcy Administration.
 In these states a Bankruptcy Administrator oversees your case.

-If you live in Alabama, contact an experienced Chapter 13 Bankruptcy attorney serving the Dothan, Alabama area for more information on how this could affect your Chapter 13 Bankruptcy case.
+If you live in Alabama, contact an experienced Chapter 13 Bankruptcy attorney serving the Dothan, Alabama area for more information on how this could affect your case.